 There’s been a daily book market held here since at least 1879.
 Many of the secondhand books for sale are in Dutch, but there are usually plenty in English as well, on all sorts of topics.
 You can also expect to find art prints or posters, maps, old records and even sheet music.
-This is also one part of Amsterdam which is cash only, so make sure to bring some if you think you might buy something.
+This is also one part of Amsterdam which is cash only, so make sure to bring some with you if you think you might buy something.

 Embassy of the Free Mind

 The Embassy of the Free Mind is a very unique museum and library in Amsterdam, with a focus on philosophical Hermetic texts, along with books on alchemy, mysticism and religious studies (such as freemasonry, kabbalah and grail).
 Even if you’re not particularly interested in these topics, the collection includes many very old manuscripts along with fascinating exhibits on history, science, art and spirituality.

 Officially opened by the author Dan Brown (author of The Da Vinci Code), the Embassy of the Free Mind also often hosts lectures, themed tours or even concerts.
 There are regular special exhibits on as well, so check out the website to see what’s on as well as prices (it isn’t free unless you have one of the museum cards you can get in the Netherlands) and opening times.